cellrebel/CellRebelSDK/README.md

 # CellRebel Android SDK

-## Notice for existing users updating to CellRebelSDK 1.9.23 and newer
+## Notice for partners using CellRebelSDK 1.9.23 and newer

 CellRebelSDK updated `play-services-location` library to version 21.0.1 which is not backward compatible with older versions.
 If your app is still using older `play-services-location` please consider updating it to the latest version or switching to the support version of CellRebelSDK (https://github.com/cellrebel/CellRebelSDK/tree/support) which still uses the older dependencies.

-## Notice for existing users updating to CellRebelSDK 1.7.0 and newer

-CellRebelSDK is no longer requires InitProvider to be added to the application `manifest`.
-Please remove SdkInitProvider from your application Manifest file after update.

 ## Download